+What happened with Respectable was that it got mixed, and remixed, six or seven times, just for everybody to be happy with the radio version and the first 12” version.
+That meant that it got to the point where we probably lost track of who mixed what, and who did what.
+Pete Hammond mixed it a few times, and I mixed it a few times, and bits of each other's mixes ended up in there, so we both got credited, but at no point would myself and Pete Hammond be in the same room.
+If Pete Hammond was asked to do a mix by Pete Waterman, he would generally prefer to start from scratch, but my attitude was, if Pete Waterman was almost happy with the last mix that Pete Hammond, or whoever, had done, and he just wanted some adjustments, then I would get the assistants to recall the previous mix, and work on it from there.
 When you are trying to do the follow up to a big first single, everybody tends to get panicky and wonder if it is good enough - and that's what happened with Respectable.
 Is it better than the first single?
 Does it sound enough like the first single?
 All these kinds of questions get thrown into the mix and tend to make people overwork it.
 We used to call it 'follow up-itus'.
-What happened with Respectable was that it got mixed, and remixed, just for everybody to be happy with the radio version and the first 12” version.
-That meant that it was mixed seven times, to the point where we probably lost track of who mixed what, and who did what.
-Pete Hammond mixed it a few times, and I mixed it a few times, and bits of each other's mixes ended up in there, so we both got credited, but at no point would myself and Pete Hammond be in the same room.
-If Pete Hammond was asked to do a mix by Pete Waterman, he would generally prefer to start from scratch, but my attitude was - well, if Pete Waterman is almost happy with the last mix that Pete Hammond, or whoever, had done, and he just wants some adjustment then I would get the assistants to recall the previous mix, and work on it from there.
-By the time we got to F.L.M. people were more confident and more relaxed though, as you know, I didn't have too much to do with it other than those three tracks (System, Showing Out' & Respectable').
+By the time we got to F.L.M., people were more confident and more relaxed, though, as you know, I didn't have too much to do with it, other than those three tracks (System, Showing Out' & Respectable').

-Do you have a favorite within the Respectable mixes?
+Do you have a favorite of the Respectable mixes?

-I did a specific remix of Respectable, called The Tabloid Mix, and what I specifically remember is that, sometime after it had been done, I was in the Pasha Club in Ibiza, and hearing it being played in the main dance room.
+I did a specific remix of Respectable, called The Tabloid Mix, and what I specifically remember is that, sometime after it had been done, I was in the Pasha Club, in Ibiza, and hearing it being played in the main dance room.
 I was quite thrilled!
 There is a tabla on it that's really constant and hypnotic, and I remember that standing out when I heard it in the club.
-It's funny that something that to you is just part of the mix suddenly stands out in a different situation when you hear it.
-It's worth pointing out that The Tabloid Mix would have been done by myself and Ian Curnow, although the name is only me, as we had a strange cross over period where people forgot to credit Ian, as they were so used to just putting my name on it.
-Really, from Respectable onward, and F.L.M. as well, where Ian is credited as the keyboard player, he would have been as involved in the mixes at that point as he would later on so just a little shout out as there are a number of records out there where Ian is not fully credited.
+It's funny that something that, to you, is just part of the mix suddenly stands out in a different situation when you hear it.
+It's worth pointing out that The Tabloid Mix would have been done by myself and Ian Curnow, although It is only credited to me.
+We had a strange cross over period in PWL where people forgot to credit Ian, as they were so used to just putting my name on things.
+Really, from Respectable onward, wherever Ian is credited as the keyboard player, he would also have been as involved in the mixes as I was.
+So, a little shout out to Ian, as there are a number of records out there where he is not fully credited.

 Are there any tracks that, if you could go back, you would mix differently?

-I think, listening to some of those remixes today, we were using a fairly standard, but good, bass sound on most of them, that came from the Yamaha DX 7 that, at the time, we felt was great and sounded good.
-But, today, it sounds a bit lacking in bass, lacking in bottom end.
+I think, listening to some of those remixes today, we were using a fairly standard, but good, bass sound on most of them, that came from the Yamaha DX 7.
+At the time, we felt it was great and sounded good but, today, it sounds a bit lacking in bass.
+Lacking in bottom end.
 I think my desire now would be to boost that bass sound a lot more, but from Pete Waterman's perspective, if you listen to all of our stuff throughout the 80's, we were always a little bottom end light, and I think, from Pete's point of view, that was often quite deliberate, knowing that a lot more bottom end would be there when it was played in the clubs.

 You produced the 2 Grooves Under 1 Nation Remix of F.L.M., which is influenced by Chic’s Le Freak.
-Was this a sample from the original track and what inspired you to mash the two tracks for the remix?
+Was this a sample from the original track, and what inspired you to mash those two tracks for the remix?